 Pain Management Best Practices Inter-Agency Task Force

-The Task Force will consist of representatives from relevant HHS agencies, the Departments of Veterans Affairs and Defense and the Office of National Drug Control Policy.
-Non-federal representatives will include individuals representing diverse disciplines and views.
-Members will include experts in areas related to pain management, addiction, opioid use disorders, mental health, minority health and more.
-Nominees will also be sought from pain advocacy groups, veteran service organizations and groups with expertise in overdose reversal, including first responders, medical boards and hospitals.
+The Task Force consists of representatives from relevant HHS agencies, the Departments of Veterans Affairs and Defense and the Office of National Drug Control Policy.
+Non-federal representatives include individuals representing diverse disciplines and views, including experts in areas related to pain management, pain advocacy, addiction, recovery, substance use disorders, mental health, minority health and more.
+Members also include patients, representatives from veteran service organizations, the addiction treatment community and groups with expertise in overdose reversal, including first responders, medical boards and hospitals.

 The charter for the Pain Management Best Practices Inter-Agency Working Group was approved by the Secretary of Health and Human Services on October 24, 2017.